The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Feedback Methods

-\paragraph{Quizzes based on metacognitive strategies (\planquiz{})} This intervention method integrates metacognitive strategies with interactive problem-solving, by presenting non-adaptive quizzes based on task planning and solution finding.
-This method is inspired by the metacognitive scaffolding framework presented in the work of~\cite{DBLP:conf/ace/PechorinaAD23} and is simplified in the context of elementary programming.
-As shown in Figure~\ref{fig1.planquiz12}, the intervention provides two quizzes: the first quiz asks students to analyze patterns in the action sequences; the second quiz asks them to select the correct solution.
+\textbf{Quizzes based on metacognitive strategies (\planquiz{}).} This feedback method integrates metacognitive strategies with interactive problem-solving, by presenting non-adaptive quizzes based on task planning and solution finding.
+This method is inspired by the metacognitive scaffolding framework presented in the work of Pechorina et al.~\cite{DBLP:conf/ace/PechorinaAD23} and is simplified in the context of elementary programming.
+As shown in Figure~\ref{fig1.planquiz12}, the feedback provides two quizzes: the first quiz asks students to analyze patterns in the action sequences; the second quiz asks them to select the correct solution.
 Students may revisit both quizzes at any point of their problem-solving process on the task.
-Additional implementation details are presented in~\ref{sec:appendix.implementation}.